All FAQs are answered by Brad Smart, founder of Topgrading, Inc.

-Research shows that even in the most sophisticated companies in the world, 80% of people hired are mis-hires.
-Why?
-Their methods are plagued with dishonesty (resumes), shallow interviews, and no verification (reference checks are almost worthless).
+A: Their methods are plagued with the huge problems: dishonesty (40% of resumes contain deliberate falsehoods), shallow interviews (competency/behavioral interviews are easy to fake), and poor verification (reference checks are almost worthless).
 Topgrading replaces those characteristics with honesty, thoroughness, and solid verification.

-Q: Are Topgrading methods useful for small companies with just five employees?
+Q: Are Topgrading methods useful for small companies?

-A: Topgrading is more important for small companies than large ones.
+A: Definitely.
+At www.TopgradingCaseStudies.com, the range is from huge (General Electric under Jack Welch) to small (40 employees at Mint.com).
+Topgrading is in a sense more important for small companies than large ones.
 Most startups fail in the first year, and one bad hire can kill a company.
-All the Topgrading methods work as well or better in small companies.
+All the Topgrading methods work well or better in all size companies, in all industries.

 Q: What leading companies have embraced Topgrading?

 A: Hundreds, including General Electric (when it became the most valuable company in the world), Barclays, American Heart Association, Honeywell, Lincoln Financial, Maxion (largest wheels manufacturer in the world), Argo (global insurance), and more than a dozen leading private equity firms.

 Q: How can Topgrading methods be used for entry-level jobs?